uvasoftware/scanii-go/README.md

 make test
 ```

-This is a convenience for the actual command to run Go unit testing, `go test -v -cover ./...` .
+This is a convenience for the actual command to run Go unit testing, `go test -v -cover -coverprofile coverate_report/cover.out ./...` .
 It's best to run the `make` command.

 To get a detailed report on what has bits of code have actual coverage, run the command below.
 It will bring you into a browser session with explicit detail on what has coverage and what doesn't.